dini-ag-kim/avram/specification.md

 * `checks` with [external validation rules](#external-validation-rules)
 * `url` with an URL link to documentation
 * `description` with additional description of the subfield
-* `order` with a non-negative integer used to specify a partial or complete order of subfields
 * `pica3` with a corresponding Pica3 syntax definition
 * `created` with a timestamp when this subfield was introduced
 * `modified` with a timestamp when this subfield was updated
 * `total` with a non-negative integer to indicate the number of times this subfield has been found
 * `records` with a non-negative integer to indicate the number of records this subfield has been found in

+The subfield definition MAY but SHOULD NOT contain an additional, deprecated key

+* `order` with a non-negative integer used to specify a partial or complete order of subfields

 ##### Example